Millions of people visit Yosemite each year. What makes for a truly exceptional trip? One NPCA staffer finds out.

 Our guides even helped us understand some of the more unfortunate recent events at the park, such as the August Rim wildfire.
 We had to bypass Hetch Hetchy due to fire damage, but we could see how the disaster had affected the landscape.
 Our guides explained how a fire can help regenerate a forest as part of its natural cycle of life.
 In this case, most of the fire had stayed close to the ground, causing only a few trees to completely burn and a few more to die, creating a strangely gorgeous mosaic effect.

 Are you looking to visit Yosemite?
 Like many national parks, Yosemite is vast and has a lot to see.
 Guidebooks and trail guides by companies such as Moon, Falcon Guides, and Lonely Planet are a big help.
 Also, make sure when you enter the park to take a few minutes to read through the park newspaper available at entrance stations and visitor centers to check for ranger-led tours and other educational events.
 NPCA’s travel program also offers all-inclusive small-group journeys to Yosemite with two departures coming up in May 2014.
 Also, you can contact me at firstname.lastname@example.org about other ParkScapes trip opportunities in our national parks.

 By the end of the trip, I felt our guides had provided us with a truly exceptional experience full of wonderful memories and a greater understanding of Yosemite and why the national park system is important.
 I returned to work reinvigorated to ensure parks like Yosemite remain protected for future visitors.

 About the author

-As the Travel Program Manager, Ben Sander helps NPCA members experience the national parks through unique connections.
+As the Travel Program Manager, Ben Sander helps NPCA members experience the national parks through unique educational small group tours.